-D.C.
-Mayor Muriel Bowser Says She Had To ‘Defend Our Borders’ In Ongoing Feud With Donald Trump
+DC Mayor Muriel Bowser Says She Had To ‘Defend Our Borders’ In Ongoing Feud With Donald Trump

 The show hosts and mayor also addressed the president’s jabs on Twitter, where he repeatedly called out the mayor, including saying that she was “incompetent,” as The Inquisitr previously reported.

-“Not to sound like I’m in the kindergarten, but he started it,” Bowser said of her as yet ongoing feud with the White House.
+“Not to sound like I’m in the kindergarten, but he started it,” Bowser said of her ongoing feud with the White House.

-The mayor responded to Trump’s Twitter attacks speaking to a record-breaking crowd in Washington D.C. at a rally protesting the death of George Floyd, where she contended that “Our soldiers should not be treated this way.”
+The mayor responded to Trump’s Twitter attacks speaking to a record-breaking crowd in Washington, D.C., at a rally protesting the death of George Floyd, where she contended that “our soldiers should not be treated this way.”

 “They should not be asked to move on American citizens.”